sajiby3k/jinja2-live/README.md

 A Jinja2 live parser based on the live parser written by Antonin Bourguignon (http://github.com:abourguignon/jinja2-live-parser) with :
 - a database for saving templates and data
 - a copy to clipboard button
+- import of all netaddr filters as they are available in ansible

 All you need is Python and preferably [pip](https://pypi.python.org/pypi/pip).
 Can parse JSON and YAML inputs.